 To succeed, we seek partners that demonstrate a combination of three factors:

 - Readiness.
 The unique characteristics of the institution will enable the ambitious increase of women and underrepresented groups in computing.

 - Level of commitment.
 Key institutional leaders are supportive and will participate in the initiative—a demonstrated dedication to making the center’s mission a reality.

 - Urgency to act.
 Leaders are eager to implement the evidence-based practices in the near term.

 How We’re Making an Impact

-The center will provide grant funding and technical support to colleges and universities seeking to implement evidence-based best practices that have been shown to increase the representation of women in computing programs.
+The center will provide grant funding and technical support to colleges and universities seeking to implement evidence-based best practices that have been shown to increase the representation of underrepresented groups in computing programs.

 It is important that everyone feels like they are welcome in computing.”

 Carla Brodley, Professor and Dean of Khoury College of Computer Sciences, Executive Director of the Center for Inclusive Computing